 This situation can be much like a double-edged sword.
 Using an interlocked pattern, which rotates each layer on the load, can destroy up to 50% of the compression strength.
 Palletizing boxes so that they are columnar, or vertically stacked (stacking one box directly on top of the other) is the preferred method.
 This method, however, makes it difficult to keep the load intact during handling.
 One solution to this problem is to stabilize the load by using stretch wrap.
 This can be done by using a stretch wrap machine, or by simply spiral wrapping the load by hand.

 Box users make major investments in the development, production and promotion of their products.
-The boxes they need for shipment represent, on average, less than 1% of the value of their contents.
+The boxes they need for shipping represent, on average, less than 1% of the value of their contents.
 Consequently, if a few boxes are unusable, the loss involved is relatively insignificant, right?
 Wrong!
-Remember, without the lowly corrugated box, the product can not be shipped!
+Remember, without the lowly corrugated box, the product cannot be shipped!
 Simply stated, unusable boxes can result in unsold products.
 Therefore, it is worth protecting your inventory of empty corrugated boxes to ensure that:

 Guidelines for proper handling and storage of empty boxes, developed by the Fibre Box Association and the Packaging Machinery Manufacturers Institute, have been summarized and presented below.
 Following these simple guidelines will maximize the performance and prolong the useful life of your corrugated boxes: